lnsayer/my-website/_posts/titanic_machine_learning_project.md

  As you can see in the top image we have the best hyperparameters in a dictionary and the results are shown in a dataframe.
 It turns out the best hyperparameters are pretty similar to the default hyperparameters, only two hyperparameters were changed minimally, but this gives quite an improvement.
 We are also given the accuracy score for the test set of each of the five folds.
 The highest score (0.854) is 5.55% more accurate than the lowest score (0.809)!
 The cross validation modules in scikit-learn are pretty handy!

 It is also interesting to look at how the feature importances change by selecting the hyperparameters.
 For the default hyperparameters Age was the most important feature with a value of 0.21 but this decreases to 0.07 for the best hyperparameters and the Title_Mr becomes the most important feature with a value of 0.21.
-This shows how random forests can deal with colinear variables: they are good at selecting the most important features, and naturally other features encapsulating similar information (e.g. age) become less important.
-The fare price and sex which probably are not as strongly colinear to other variables remain important to both forests.
+This shows how random forests can deal with colinear variables: they are good at selecting the most important features, and naturally other features encapsulating similar information (e.g. Age) become less important.
+The Fare and Sex which probably are not as strongly colinear to other variables remain important to both forests.

+### Metrics

 We can compare different metrics for our models as well.
-Accuracy is the proportion of correct identifications but we can also look at precision or recall.
+Accuracy is very important since it's the proportion of correct identifications but we can also look at precision or recall.
 Firstly it is useful to understand the four categories our predictions can fall into:

  <img src="/files/titanic_project/ConfusionMatrixRedBlue.png" width="auto" height="200">

 Accuracy is given by

-$$ Accuracy = \frac{TP+FP}{TP+FP+TN+FN}$$
+$$ Accuracy = \frac{TP+TN}{TP+FP+TN+FN}$$

 which is the most important metric for our project since the submission score uses accuracy.
 However, we may be interested in how well our models fair with different metrics.

 Two other important metrics in machine learning are precision and recall, which are important in different scenarios.
-Precision indicates the proportion of positive identifications which were actually correct:
+Precision indicates the proportion of positive predictions which were actually correct:

 $$Precision = \frac{TP}{TP+FP}$$

-Precision is important when you want to minimise the number of false positives.
-For example, a Youtube recommendation algorithm would want to minimise the number of bad videos recommended (false positives).
+Precision is important when you want to minimise the number of false positives or maximise the number of true positives.
+For example, a Youtube recommendation algorithm would want to minimise the number of bad videos recommended (false positives) and maximise the recommendation very good videos (true positives).

 Recall on the other hand is defined as:

 $$Recall = \frac{TP}{TP+FN}$$

-Recall is important when you want to minimise the number of false negatives.
+Recall is important when you want to minimise the number of false negatives and maximise the true negatives.
 For example, a rare cancer screening model would want to minimise the number of true cancer cases it categorises as negative (false negatives).
 Missing a cancer case could prove lethal for the patient.

 Luckily for us, SciKit-Learn has an in-built function for calculating these metrics, along with some others which we will leave for now.
 We cannot evaluate these metrics for the test set since we do not know their actual values.
 I wanted to use the validation sets from the GridSearchCV but I could not access the individual predictions, therefore I made my own cross-validation function: